A Holistic Approach to Aging: Slowing Down the Aging Process

 This doesn’t mean that you need to be perfect.
 You can eat a healthy diet and still enjoy a slice of birthday cake or occasional decadence.
 However, once you adopt a healthy dietary lifestyle it becomes easier to see how these occasional indulgences can quickly take up too much space in your life.

 There’s also another issue that makes it more difficult for people to adopt healthier ways of eating today.
 Everywhere you look, there’s conflicting dietary information and usually a new fad diet to go along with it.
 When you’re bombarded with so much conflicting information, it’s hard to know who to trust and what approach to take for protecting your own health.

 The solution is turning away from the fads and returning to good old common sense.
 It’s always smart to have a talk with your doctor about the dietary approach that will best support your health journey but that aside, adopting healthier eating habits involves learning how to see past all the propaganda and making a return to nature.

 The first step is to put down the processed foods in favor of natural alternatives.
-For most of us this involves shopping around the perimeter of the store and focusing on fresh fruits, vegetables and grains.
-Lean meats and dairy can be an important part of a healthy diet, but research show that going overboard on meat and dairy can present its own health challenges, so remember moderation is key.
+For most of us, this involves shopping around the perimeter of the store and focusing on fresh fruits, vegetables, and grains.
+Lean meats and dairy can be an important part of a healthy diet, but research shows that going overboard on meat and dairy can present its own health challenges, so remember moderation is key.
 Don’t get too caught up in all the hype about how too much or too little of any nutrient affects your health.
-If you’re eating a nutritious, well balanced diet, things tend to balance themselves out on their own.
+If you’re eating a nutritious, well-balanced diet, things tend to balance themselves out on their own.